cran/qtl/inst/README.txt

 QUESTIONS/COMMENTS/CONCERNS

-  If you have any questions, suggestions, problems or complaints regarding R/qtl, please email Karl Broman <kbroman@jhsph.edu>.
+  If you have any questions, suggestions, problems or complaints regarding R/qtl, please email Karl Broman <kbroman@biostat.wisc.edu>.

 ----------------------------------------------------------------------
 end of README.txt